sunglocto/pi/README.md

 # pi

-Pi - The XMPP client from hell
+Experimental and extremely weird XMPP client made with Go.
+No solicitors.